bianccc01/F1-StackedViz/README.md

 ## 🎮 How to Use

-1. **View the Chart**: Each vertical bar represents one F1 driver
+1. **View the Chart**: Each vertical bar represents one F1 driver, with the title and instructions on the left
-2. **Identify Metrics**: Different colored sections represent different performance metrics
+2. **Identify Metrics**: Different colored sections represent different performance metrics (see legend)
+3. **Click to Reorder**:
+   - Click on any colored section in the bars, OR
-3. **Click to Reorder**: Click on any colored section to make that metric the primary sorting criterion
+   - Click on any item in the legend
+   - Both actions make that metric the primary sorting criterion
 4. **Explore Data**: Hover over sections to see detailed tooltips with exact values
-5. **Watch Animations**: Enjoy smooth transitions as the chart reorganizes
+5. **Watch Animations**: Enjoy smooth transitions as the chart reorganizes automatically
+6. **No Scrolling**: Everything is visible in the viewport thanks to the horizontal layout

 ## 📈 Data Structure